piqnt/stage.js/examples/game-orbit/README.md

 cordova platform add android
 ```

-HTML5 Canvas usually doesn't preform well on Android, but there is a Corova plugin called [FastCanvas](https://github.com/phonegap/phonegap-plugin-fast-canvas) which we can use to shim it with a native GLSurface.
+HTML5 Canvas usually doesn't perform well on Android, but there is a Corova plugin called [FastCanvas](https://github.com/phonegap/phonegap-plugin-fast-canvas) which we can use to shim it with a native GLSurface.
 Install [this edition](https://github.com/piqnt/phonegap-plugin-fast-canvas) of FastCanvas which is updated and optimized for CutJS:
 ```
 cordova plugin add https://github.com/piqnt/phonegap-plugin-fast-canvas